 But renovating within the walls of a building as fragile as Coliseum was no easy task.
 “The structure is quite weak.
 So if you want to hack the wall, it might affect the exterior,” says Mohamed Shah, the LFS project manager who oversaw the renovations.
 The job took around four months and cost RM2 million.

 “Now the Coliseum has been officially declared a heritage building, nobody can touch it,” he adds.

-Despite this, the cinemas are not treated with the care that the operators hoped for.
+Despite this, the cinemas are not treated with the care that the operators would wish.
 Unruly moviegoers would tear up seats with car keys and vandalise the bathrooms.
-The problem was more apparent during blockbuster screenings, but the situation is improving.
+The problem was more apparent especially during blockbuster screenings, but the situation was improving.